louis-ev/kirby-tracking/README.md

 ## Setup

-To make it work as expected, add the following code to your footer (or copy this file’s content to your own .js files):
+Add the following code to your `footer.php` snippet (or copy its content to your js file):

-Add the following code to your `footer.php` snippet:

 ```php
 echo js('assets/plugins/kirby-tracking/assets/js/kirby-tracking.js');
 ```

-On first logging event captured, kirby tracking will check for an existing `kirbytracking` page.
+On first logging event captured, kirby-tracking will check for an existing `kirby-tracking` page.
 If you already have one and it wasn't created by this plugin, please remove it first or you will get blueprints mismatch and errors.

 ## Usage